-- 1. Demonstrate and document organizational capacity to coordinate and fulfill programmatic requirements during the construction phase.
+- 1. Demonstrate and document organizational capacity to coordinate and fulfill programmatic requirements during construction.
 Reference the Management Plan submitted with this application as applicable. - 2.
 Document the applicant's experience in meeting timely obligation of funds and completing activities in a timely manner. - 3.
 Describe the applicant's experience with management of an emergency shelter.
 Describe any contracted services necessary to carry out the project, such as administration and/or project management. - 4.
 After construction, the recipient has ongoing responsibilities during the POU.
 Describe and document the capacity and experience of all professionals that will be assigned to manage, operate, and meet regulatory period of use requirements.
-Those requirements include but are not limited to: annual financial statement review; participation in the local Coordinated Entry system, if applicable; and, reporting in the Homeless Management Information System (HMIS).
+Those requirements include but are not limited to: annual financial statement review; participation in the local Coordinated Entry system, if applicable; and, reporting project outcomes.
 Reference the Management Plan submitted with this application as applicable.